BSN-Spartan/NC-Ethereum/README.md

 ## 5. Generate the Node Signature

-When joining the Spartan Network as a VDC, the VDC will be rewarded a certain amount of NTT Incentives based on the quantity of the registered nodes and their health status.
-To achieve this, the VDC Owner should firstly provide the signature of the VDC node to verify the node's ownership.
+When joining the Spartan Network as a VDCData Center, the VDCData Center Owner will be rewarded a certain amount of NTT Incentives based on the quantity of the registered nodes and their health status.node.
+To achieve this, the VDC OwnerData Center Operator should firstlyfirst provide the signature of the VDC node to verify the node's ownership.

 ### Node installed by Commands:

-Execute the following command after the node is started:
+Execute the following command:

 ```
 geth validate --datadir node1/